apache/ambari/ambari-views/docs/index.md

        *
        * @param key  the key
        */
-      public void removeInstanceData(String key);

 #####DataStore
 The data store allows view instances to save JavaBean entities in the Ambari database.

 The view components may acquire a data store instance through the injected view context.
 The view context exposes a data store object …

       /**
        * Get a data store for view persistence entities.
        *
        * @return a data store